 This built-from-scratch book bin puts grabbing something to read in reach of even toddlers.
 Learn how to make your own book storage with a pretty wallpapered interior.

 Organize a playroom, reading corner, or children's bedroom with this straightforward solution for books.
-Made from affordable MDF, the DIY book bin features three large compartments to accommodate picture books of various sizes.
+Made from affordable MDF, the DIY book bin designed by Helen Milan features three large compartments to accommodate picture books of various sizes.
 Customize it with your choice of paint, then line the interior with your favorite adhesive shelf liner or temporary wallpaper.

 How to Make a Book Bin